 Interested in pursuing a Masters in Computer Science but don't have a Bachelors in the field?
 If you have strong STEM (Science, Technology, Engineering and Math) background and/or related degrees, that's OK!

 To accommodate the increasing interest of non-CS students in our graduate programs, the UTSA Department of Computer Science developed three Bridge courses for those with STEM backgrounds to pursue the master degree in Computer Science.
-The three courses are as follows:
+The two courses are as follows:

 - Foundation of Software (main foci include advanced data structures and algorithms)

 - Foundation of Systems (main foci include basic knowledge of computer organization and architecture, operating systems and concepts of compilers)

 The applicants are expected to be strongly self-motivated and have a good undergraduate GPA (for example, higher than 3.5) and previous programming experience in C/C++.
-For those students who satisfy the requirements, they will be conditionally admitted into the graduate program with the condition of taking the three requisite bridge courses in the first year.
+For those students who satisfy the requirements, they will be conditionally admitted into the graduate program with the condition of taking the two requisite bridge courses in the first year.

-After successfully passing the three courses (must earn at least a B or higher in each course), the students can then register for the other CS graduate coursework.
+After successfully passing the two courses (must earn at least a B or higher in each course), the students can then register for the other CS graduate coursework.

-Important note: These three bridge courses will NOT be counted towards the master program.
+Important note: These two bridge courses will NOT be counted towards the master program.